 You know that person who always organizes neighborhood meetings, work days or holiday get togethers?
 How about getting her or him a little recognition?

 For its second year, Neighborhood Advisory Committee is seeking nominations for an Asheville Neighborhood Volunteer of the Year Award.
+And now, the nomination period has been extended through February.

 The committee seeks to recognize and honor a city resident who has an exemplary record of volunteer service to neighborhoods.
 The individual will have demonstrated a significant and positive contribution toward the mission of your neighborhood association and/or commitment to strengthening city neighborhoods through volunteer time, talents and service.